WHAT IS STAGNANT WATER, AND WHY IS IT DANGEROUS? THE IDEAL GUIDE

 Now, the serious stuff.
 Bacteria needs a humid and moisture filled environment to survive.
 Stagnant water, which can also contain human or other animal waste, is the perfect home for bacteria.

-A particular kind of bacteria, the Legionella, is often associated with stagnant water.
-This bacteria causes Legionnaires’ disease in humans, a severe form of pneumonia which can adversely affect human health.
-It can be caught by breathing in tiny droplets of water which contains the bacteria via AC units, hot tubs and rarely used taps and sinks, but it should be noted that it is rarely caught from drinking water containing the bacteria.
+Due to these risks, conducting a legionella risk assessment is essential for buildings with water systems, especially those with cooling towers, hot tubs, or large air conditioning units.
+The bacteria can be caught by breathing in tiny droplets of water which contains the bacteria via AC units, hot tubs and rarely used taps and sinks, it should be noted that it is rarely caught from drinking water containing the bacteria.
 Perhaps you don’t need to buy that water distiller just yet.

 The most common insect associated with stagnant water is the mosquito.
 Mosquitoes are known for spreading dangerous diseases such as malaria and dengue fever.
 The Zika virus is also associated with mosquitoes and if a human catches it, things could get serious.
 Mosquitoes prefer stagnant water, and you’ll need to use a specialised insecticide to get rid of them and their eggs once they’ve nested.
+Treatment for malaria can be can be complex and often involves a combination of antimalarial medications, supportive care, and sometimes hospitalisation, so it’s best to adopt a prevention not cure approach, of course.

 MOULD AND STRUCTURAL DAMAGE